On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: SFT for Lagrangian cobordisms

 \subsection{DGA map for Lagrangian cobordism}

 We return to a general exact Lagrangian cobordism $L$ from $\Lambda_-$ to $\Lambda_+$.
-Hereafter, we assume that $L$ is spin and its Maslov class vanishes.
+Hereafter, we assume that $L$ is oriented and admits a spin structure and that its Maslov class vanishes.
 As in the former section, both $\Lambda_+$ and $\Lambda_-$ are assumed to be connected.
 Then, the third condition of the Definition \ref{def-cobordism} is satisfied automatically.

-We consider the moduli space (\ref{moduli-cobordism}) under these conditions.
-By \cite[Lemma 3.8]{EHK}, this moduli space transversely cut out for generic $J$, and its dimension as a smooth manifold is computed by